 Article URL pattern

-Getting clean URLs to work may take a combination of further steps, addressed in @@TODO: managing clean URLs@@.
+Getting clean URLs to work may take a combination of further steps.
+See Clean URLs do not work for the best we can help you with.

 Select which HTML doctype you wish to use (either HTML5 or XHTML).

-The ‘Logging’ preference allows you to select what kinds of visiting activity Textpattern should record when such activity occurs.
+The Logging preference allows you to select what kinds of visiting activity Textpattern should record when such activity occurs.
 The recorded information is displayed in the Visitor logs panel for you to review.
-This Logging control is a drop-down menu with three options.
+The selection menu has three options.

 Logs expire after how many days?